EdouardHrgt/vt2-build-picker/readme.md

 - Build format stored in a simple JSON structure
 - Community contributions welcome!

+## 🚀 Getting Involved
+The build list is constantly evolving.
+If you have a build you'd like to share, feel free to submit it or contact me.
+All contributions that fit the app’s philosophy (off-meta but effective) are appreciated!

+## 📜 License & Copyright
+This application and its code are my personal property.
+Partial or full reproduction, reuse, or distribution of this app or its code is not allowed without my explicit consent.

+Made with 🐀 by a fellow Ubersreik five fan.

 ## 📁 Build Format

 Builds are stored in the `builds.json` file as a 3D array.